miu-lab/Pixel-Wrangle-doc/docs/en/Presets.md

 ## Generalities

 Pixel Wrangle has a system for managing presets.
-These presets are called 'presets'

 A Pixel-Wrangle preset contains both all the code you have written in each of the shader panels, as well as all the parameters and their state at the time of saving.